bkarstens24/data-wrangling-project/code/README.md

 ## notebooks
 Python Jupyter Notebooks (.ipynb).
 Files should be prefixed with the order they should run

-- 00_file1.ipynb
-- 01_file1.ipynb
-- 02_file1.ipynb

-## scripts
-Python scripts (.py).
-Files should be prefixed with the order they should run

-- 00_file1.py
+- 00_Spotifyckbk.ipynb
-- 01_file1.py
+- 01_Spotifyckbk.ipynb
-- 02_file1.py
+- 02_Spotifyckbk.ipynb